calmjs/calmjs.rjs/README.rst

 ``node_modules`` as the key, ``bower_components`` should be used instead.

-Alternative registeries aside from ``calmjs.module`` can be specified with the ``--source-registry`` flag.
+Alternative registries aside from ``calmjs.module`` can be specified with the ``--source-registry`` flag.
 Assuming there are registries in the current environment registered as ``myreg1`` and ``myreg2`` and the ``example`` package has registered sources to both of them, the command